AndrewJBateman/ionic-angular-world-data/README.md

 ## Navigation/Pages

 * **Nav side-bar:** Working. countries, categories, favorites, search, about, change language, dark theme toggle + Unsplash image with credit.
 Languages added.
-* **TODO** add language for alert cancel?
+* **TODO** Add language for alert cancel?

 * **Countries page:** Working.
 Displays mat-card list of countries, displaying country flag, title, capital and region, for 'all' and 5 region sub-categories.
 Clicking on a country list item will show the country detail (no routing required - all done using *ngIf in the html content :-)).
 Country searchbar to search by country name.
+Popover link to map of country, generated using the Google Charts Maps API.
 * **TODO:**
 * Stop scroll when user reaches the bottom.
-* Add code so Map button will route to a (Google) Map view of the country.
+* Complete code for Map view of the country.
+Add options in popover.
 * add function to convert border country 3 letter codes to full country names.
 * add function (custom pipe) to insert ',' in area figures etc.